AvePoint/cloud-api/docs/docs/services-and-features/elements/services/service-subscription.md

 # Retrieve Service Subscriptions for All Your Customers

-Get service subscription details for all the customers under your management.
+Use this API to retrieve service subscription details for all the customers you manage.
 With this API, you can efficiently gather comprehensive subscription data.

 ## Permissions